 Other TAFE studies

-Students can apply for a relevant TAFE course, at any TAFE provider, and then apply to articulate into this program.
-Students may receive credit for TAFE studies undertaken, which will be individually assessed upon request, after they enrol in this program.
+Students can apply for a relevant TAFE course, at any TAFE provider, and then apply to articulate into this course.
+Students may receive credit for TAFE studies undertaken, which will be individually assessed upon request, after they enrol in this course.

 Provision for entry may exist through other pathways including mature age, other special provisoins, or recognition of prior learning